trashbirdecology/luisdva.github.io/_posts/2019-03-29-model-cluster-plots.md

 # … with 252 more rows
 {% endhighlight %}

 Now we can start plotting.
-The suitable geom here is _geom\_col_ because we want the bars to add up to 1.
+The suitable geom here is `geom_col` because we want the bars to add up to 1.
 This approach lets us control the spacing of different locations by using facets, the *expand* argument for the scales, and the *panel.spacing* argument for the overall plot theme.
 Note how the *scales* and *space* arguments to _facet\_grid_ help us accommodate the different number of individuals per location. *Switch* places the facet labels below the plot.
-We can use _fct\_inorder_ from the 'forcats' package to avoid alphabetic arrangement of the facets.
+We can use `fct_inorder` from the `forcats` package to avoid alphabetic arrangement of the facets.

 {% highlight r %}
 # plotting